-Alexis Ollar has lived and worked in the Truckee-Tahoe area for 10 years.
-She brings 12 years of experience working in the environmental and non-profit sector to Mountain Area Preservation.
-Most recently Alexis completed her Masters from Humboldt State University focusing in Geospatial Science and the Environment & Community Masters program.
-While in school Alexis worked for the university as a Graduate Research Assistant conducting community GIS applications for local conservation initiatives.
+Alexis Ollar has lived and worked in the Truckee-Tahoe area since 2005.
+She brings 16 years of experience working in the environmental and non-profit sector to Mountain Area Preservation.
+Alexis completed her Masters of Science from Humboldt State University focusing in Geospatial Science and the Environment & Community Masters program.
+While in school, Alexis worked for the University as a Graduate Research Assistant conducting community GIS applications for local conservation initiatives.
 She also worked for the California Center For Rural Policy, as a research assistant focusing on agriculture mapping for the Humboldt County Community Food Assessment and Food Policy Council.
-Before graduate school Alexis worked as Traveling Trainer for Leave No Trace Center for Outdoor Ethics, where she taught educational programs focusing on environmental ethics and stewardship all around the lower 48 states for two years with her husband.
+Before graduate school, Alexis worked as Traveling Trainer for Leave No Trace Center for Outdoor Ethics, where she taught educational programs focusing on environmental stewardship all around the lower 48 states for two years with her husband Topher.

-Prior to leaving the region she was the Director of Trail Use at the Tahoe Rim Trail Association for 4 years where she managed environmental education programs, recreation and trail-building programs, wrote and administered grants, coordinated special events and led volunteer/community trainings on the trail.
-Her passion for natural resource management, research and environmental education began in Hawaii, where she finished her B.S. in Environmental Science from Hawaii Pacific University.
-Alexis worked in Hawaii State Parks after college focusing on local restoration projects and water quality monitoring.
-In her spare time she enjoys rock climbing, hiking, snowboarding, and gardening with her husband Topher and her dog Kai.
-She is also a Board member for the Tahoe Food Hub, and serves on the Town of Truckee’s Trails and Bikeways Master Plan Committee, Aquatic Invasive Species Working Group, Housing Advisory Committee and the Traffic Impact Fee Committee.
+Prior to leaving the region, she was the Director of Trail Use at the Tahoe Rim Trail Association for 4 years where she managed environmental education programs, restoration, recreation, trail-building programs, wrote and administered grants, and led volunteer/community trainings on the trail.
+Her passion for natural resource conservation and environmental education began in Hawaii, where she finished her B.S. in Environmental Science from Hawaii Pacific University.
+Alexis worked in Hawaii State Parks after college focusing on local watershed restoration projects and water quality monitoring.
+In her spare time, she enjoys making jewelry, rock climbing, hiking, backpacking, snowboarding, and gardening with her husband, daughter Finley and dog Kai.